Do you care about the environment and want to be an eco-friendly mom? Would you like to learn more about environmentally-friendly baby products?

 If you decide to buy a baby bouncer, get one that can grow with your baby from infant to toddler years so you can use it longer.
 After you’re done with it, sell it or donate it to someone in need instead of throwing it away.

 15. Baby Gates

 As part of baby-proofing your home, you may need baby gates to block off areas and keep a crawling baby or toddler safe and out of danger.
 If you can buy used baby gates that are in good condition, go for it but make sure that nothing is broken.

 Otherwise, it’s wise to invest in a good-quality, durable baby gate that will last for years and can be passed on to someone else who needs it.
 The more people that can reuse a product, the less environmental harm it can cause.

 It’s a good idea to get the entire house baby-proofed before your baby starts crawling.
-If you have stairs, install a baby gate at the top of stairs and fix child-proof latches on your toilet, cabinets, and drawers.
+If you have stairs, install a baby gate at the top of the stairs and fix child-proof latches on your toilet, cabinets, and drawers.

 16. High Chair